 \subsection{Dust-based \aco~Measurements}

-We obtain spatially resolved \aco~from Chiang et al.\ (in prep), where \aco~is measured at 2~kpc resolution across 41 nearby ($\leq 20$~Mpc) and moderately-inclined ($\text{Incl.}\leq 80^\circ$) spiral galaxies with resolved measurements of CO integrated intensity (including PHANGS-ALMA) and atomic gas.
+We obtain spatially resolved \aco~from \citetalias{2023arXiv231100407C}, where \aco~is measured at 2~kpc resolution across 41 nearby ($\leq 20$~Mpc) and moderately-inclined ($\text{Incl.}\leq 80^\circ$) spiral galaxies with resolved measurements of CO integrated intensity (including PHANGS-ALMA) and atomic gas.
 The authors assumed a constant dust-to-metals ratio to constrain the total gas mass with dust and metallicity measurements.
 In their sample, 8 barred and 4 non-barred galaxies from PHANGS have dust-based \aco\ measurements (those with an * in Table~\ref{tab:sample}).
 These measurements typically cover out to a galactocentric radius of $\sim$10~kpc, including $\sim$2000 Nyquist-sampled data points.
 It is based on these data that we examine scaling relations of \aco~and develop an \aco~prescription in Section~\ref{subsec:prescription}.

-The \aco~measurements by Chiang et al. were derived based on the PHANGS CO(2--1) data, and we directly use their $\alpha_\mathrm{CO(2-1)}$ measurements to ensure methodological consistency when we derive molecular gas surface density and SFE (see Sections~\ref{subsec:sfe_centers} and~\ref{subsec:sfe}).
+The \aco~measurements in \citetalias{2023arXiv231100407C} were derived based on the PHANGS CO(2--1) data, and we directly use their $\alpha_\mathrm{CO(2-1)}$ measurements to ensure methodological consistency when we derive molecular gas surface density and SFE (see Sections~\ref{subsec:sfe_centers} and~\ref{subsec:sfe}).
 To compare with most \aco~literature using $\alpha_\mathrm{CO(1-0)}$, however, we convert the measured $\alpha_\mathrm{CO(2-1)}$ to $\alpha_\mathrm{CO(1-0)}$ by assuming a CO(2--1)/(1--0) ratio ($R_{21}$) of 0.65.
 Such results can be easily reverted to $\alpha_\mathrm{CO(2-1)}$ via a linear scaling with 0.65.
-We note that Chiang et al. also provided $\alpha_\mathrm{CO(1-0)}$ measurements assuming a SFR-dependent $R_{21}$, and we have checked that using such \aco\ does not change any of our results qualitatively (see Section~\ref{subsec:prescription}).
+We note that \citetalias{2023arXiv231100407C} also provided $\alpha_\mathrm{CO(1-0)}$ measurements assuming a SFR-dependent $R_{21}$, and we have checked that using such \aco\ does not change any of our results qualitatively (see Section~\ref{subsec:prescription}).